Review of Farmina Dog Food

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to other dry dog foods.

 Even when you consider the protein-boosting effect of the alfalfa meal and brewers yeast, this looks like the profile of a dry product containing a significant amount of meat.

-Farmina N&D Grain Free is a meat-based dry dog food using a significant amount of named meats and fish as its main sources of animal protein, thus earning the brand 5 stars.
+Farmina Prime is a grain-free dry dog food using a significant amount of named dehydrated meats as its prime source of animal protein, thus receiving 5 stars.